MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 Every user interaction on the report might result in visuals being refreshed.
 For example, selecting a different value on a slicer requires sending a new set of queries to refresh all of the affected visuals.
 The same is true for selecting a visual to cross-highlight other visuals, or changing a filter.
 Similarly, creating or editing a report requires queries to be sent for each step on the path to produce the final visual.

 There's some caching of results.
-The refresh of a visual is instantaneous if the exact same results was recently obtained.
+The refresh of a visual is instantaneous if the exact same results were recently obtained.
 If row-level security is defined, these caches aren't shared across users.

+There are important limitations in some of the capabilities the Power BI service offers for published DirectQuery reports.

+- **Quick insights aren't supported:** Power BI quick insights search different subsets of your dataset while applying a set of sophisticated algorithms to discover potentially interesting insights.
+Because quick insights requires high-performance queries, this feature isn't available on datasets that use DirectQuery.

+- **Using Explore in Excel results in poor performance:** You can explore a dataset by using the **Explore in Excel** capability, which lets you create pivot tables and pivot charts in Excel.
+This capability is supported for datasets that use DirectQuery, but performance is slower than creating visuals in Power BI.
+If using Excel is important for your scenarios, account for this issue in deciding whether to use DirectQuery.

+- **Excel doesn't show hierarchies:** For example, when you use [Analyze in Excel](../collaborate-share/service-analyze-in-excel.md), Excel doesn't show any hierarchies defined in Azure Analysis Services models or Power BI datasets that use DirectQuery.

 ### Dashboard refresh

-You can pin individual visuals or entire pages to dashboard as tiles.
+You can pin individual visuals or entire pages to dashboards as tiles.
 Tiles that are based on DirectQuery datasets refresh automatically by sending queries to the underlying data sources on a schedule.
 By default, datasets refresh every hour, but you can configure refresh between weekly and every 15 minutes as part of dataset settings.

 If no row-level security is defined in the model, each tile is refreshed once, and the results are shared across all users.
-If you use row-level security, Each tile requires separate queries per user to be sent to the underlying source.
+If you use row-level security, each tile requires separate queries per user to be sent to the underlying source.

 There can be a large multiplier effect.
 A dashboard with 10 tiles, shared with 100 users, created on a dataset using DirectQuery with row-level security, results in at least 1000 queries being sent to the underlying data source for every refresh.
 Give careful consideration to the use of row-level security and the configuration of the refresh schedule.